 Grooming

-We can heartily say, look-wise, solid black ragdoll has its own Aura.
+We can heartily say, look-wise, ragdoll black cat has its own Aura.
 Looks super sophisticated, and sleek with their rich, glossy coat, reminiscent of a miniature panther roaming your home.
 The natural black coat color, however, is still prone to dirt and demands regular care for a clean and well-groomed look.
-We suggest brushing their hair twice a week, bathing them once a month, trimming their claws regularly, either in every day or after one day, using cat-friendly shampoo, and cleaning their ears with a damp cloth.
+We suggest brushing their hair twice a week, bathing them once a month using cat-friendly shampoo, trimming their claws regularly, and cleaning their ears with a damp cloth.

 Exercise & Training

-As black ragdoll needs more diet due to their large size so does exercise.
-Since they possibly reach 15-20 lbs, if you don’t pay attention to their workout, they could end up with weight-related health issues.
+Since black ragdolls need more diet due to their large size, they need to exercise to keep things in balance.
+If you don’t pay attention to their workout, they could end up with weight-related health issues down the road.

-Potentially, black ragdolls are intelligent, quick learners, but pretty lazy compared to other cat breeds, so engage them by using interactive toys, such as toy mice, hunting toys, or cat balls.
+Potentially, black ragdolls are intelligent, quick learners, but pretty lazy compared to other cat breeds.
+You could engage them by using interactive toys, such as toy mice, hunting toys, or cat balls.
 This would keep them mentally and physically stimulated.

 Besides, for better training, you can try Clicker training or teaching them tricks like high five or fetch to provide them with mental stimulation.